Pistonite/celer/docs/src/route/customizing-movements.md

 ```

 ## Additional Properties
-Each point in the `movements` array can be a mapping with additiona properties.
+Each point in the `movements` array can be a mapping with additional properties.
 If using this form, the coordinate should be specified with the `to` property.
 All properties except for `to` are optional.
 |Property|Type|Description|